-Time: 3 hours Total Marks: 75

-PART A: (Answer all the questions.
-Each question carries 1 mark.)

-simply a computer program that dispenses web pages as they are requested

-Which application that is accessed by users over a network such as the Internet or an intranet.

-specifically designed to run on a device's operating system and machine firmware,

-and typically needs to be adapted for different devices.

-4. Centralization, Scalability, Flexibility, Interoperability are the Advantages of

-5. Expand WWW

-6. Each machine on the Internet is assigned a unique address called an

-7. Web Services are based on the concept of
+- 1. simply a computer program that dispenses web pages as they are requested - 2.
+Which application that is accessed by users over a network such as the Internet or an intranet. - 3. specifically designed to run on a device's operating system and machine firmware, and typically needs to be adapted for different devices. - 4.
+Centralization, Scalability, Flexibility, Interoperability are the Advantages of - 5.
+Expand WWW - 6.
+Each machine on the Internet is assigned a unique address called an - 7.
+Web Services are based on the concept of - 8.
 Expand WSDL?

-allows the developer to create a set of rules to specify legal content and place

-trictions on an XML file
+9.allows the developer to create a set of rules to specify legal content and place restrictions on an XML file

 10. Which is the most suitable design pattern for server side web application development.

-B: (Answer any 8 of the following questions.
+PART B: (Answer any 8 of the following questions.
 Each question carries 2 marks.)

-What is WWW?
+- 11. What is WWW?

-What is HTML?
+- 12. What is HTML?

-What is XML?
+- 13. What is XML?

-Describe the xml validation techniques
+- 14. Describe the xml validation techniques

-Explain Client-Server model
+- 15. Explain Client-Server model

-Describe internet and intranet
+- 16. Describe internet and intranet

-Explain static and dynamic web applications
+- 17. Explain static and dynamic web applications

-What is emulator?
+- 18. What is emulator?

-Explain mobile web applications
+- 19. Explain mobile web applications

-20. List differences between DTD and Schema
+- 20. List differences between DTD and Schema

-ART C: (Answer any 5 of the following questions.
+PART C: (Answer any 5 of the following questions.
 Each question carries 5 marks.)

-Explain Mobile Application Development paradigm

-Describe the process of writing and compiling Java Program

-Describe OOPs concepts

-What is a SIM and SIM based applications?

-What is WAP and Describe standards of WAP

-What is Server Side Scripting and Describe PHP

-27. Explain principles of UI development
+- 21. Explain Mobile Application Development paradigm - 22.
+Describe the process of writing and compiling Java Program - 23.
+Describe OOPs concepts - 24.
+What is a SIM and SIM based applications? - 25.
+What is WAP and Describe standards of WAP - 26.
+What is Server Side Scripting and Describe PHP - 27.
+Explain principles of UI development

-D: (Answer any 2 of the following questions.
+PART D: (Answer any 2 of the following questions.
 Each question carries 12 marks.)

-Design a Web page to accept the information from the User for sign up.

-29. Explain Programming rules and Challenges and Mobile Programming Tools

-30. Explain Mobile Programming best practices
+- 28. Design a Web page to accept the information from the User for sign up. - 29.
+Explain Programming rules and Challenges and Mobile Programming Tools - 30.
+Explain Mobile Programming best practices